-(equal? $obj_1 obj_2$)
+(equal?

+$$obj_1$$

+$obj_2$ ) procedure

-The equal? procedure, when applied to pairs, vectors, strings and bytevectors, recursively compares them, returning #t when the unfoldings of its arguments into (possibly infinite) trees are equal as ordered trees, and #f otherwise.
+The equal? procedure, when applied to pairs, vectors, strings and bytevectors, recursively compares them, returning #t when the unfoldings of its arguments into (possibly infinite) trees are equal (in the sense of equal?) as ordered trees, and #f otherwise.
 It returns the same as eqv? when applied to booleans, symbols, numbers, characters, ports, procedures, and the empty list.
 If two objects are eqv?, they must be equal? as well.
 In all other cases, equal? may return either #t or #f.